sandeepku/WikiArcNodeJS/README.md

 ##Introduction
 The application handles ArcGIS REST API requests to custom "data providers", and returns their output in ArcGIS JSON format.

-Here are two sample "data providers":
+Here is the data provider:

 * **WikiArcNodeJS**: Provide data from http://wikimapia.org/.

-The framework lets you build your own "data providers":
+The framework lets you build your own "data providers", again a concept which originated from the project Koop.

 1. Subclass `dataproviderbase.DataProviderBase`.
 Override only what you need to.
 2. Add instances of your subclass to the `dataProviders` array in `index.js`.